mpragliola/pidef/README.md

 ## Why pidef?

 When performing music, you need instant page turns with zero lag.
-Existing PDF readers—whether desktop or mobile—introduce frustrating delays, imprecise touch targets, or hover-dependent interfaces that don't work with fingers.
+Existing Ubuntu PDF readers—whether desktop or mobile—introduce frustrating delays, imprecise touch targets, or hover-dependent interfaces that don't work with fingers.
 They're built for mouse-first workflows with touchscreen bolted on as an afterthought.

 pidef flips that: it's **touch-first from the ground up**, optimized for Ubuntu touchscreen laptops and tablets.
 If you're standing with a sheet music reader or lead sheets in hand, you need gestures that work reliably under pressure, buttons you can hit with a finger, and animations that feel responsive—not sluggish.